-- PM904 Independent Study in Media Arts (1-4) - Students may take PM302 for 2 or 3 credit hours.
+MW901 Independent Study in Media Arts (1-4) Students may take PM302 for 2 or 3 credit hours.

-Because DTS values character and spiritual maturity, M.A./MC students are required to register for and participate in Spiritual Formation groups each of their first four consecutive fall and spring semesters at either the Dallas campus or Houston Campus.
-(M.A./MC students who are not planning to be in residence in Dallas or Houston for four consecutive fall and spring semesters must contact the Department of Spiritual Formation and Leadership concerning how to meet their Spiritual Formation requirements.)
+Because DTS values Christlike character and spiritual maturity, MA/MW students are required to register for and participate in Spiritual Formation groups each of their first four consecutive fall and spring semesters at either the Dallas campus or Houston Campus.
+(MA/MW students who are not planning to be in residence in Dallas or Houston for four consecutive fall and spring semesters must contact the Department of Educational Ministries and Leadership concerning how to meet their Spiritual Formation requirements.)

-In the Spiritual Formation curriculum, small groups of six to eight students focus on identity, community, integrity, and ministry.
+In the Spiritual Formation curriculum, small groups of five to seven students focus on identity, community, integrity, and fidelity.
 The groups also provide an atmosphere for prayer, fellowship, and the integration of learning with life and ministry.
 Since students participate with the same small group during four consecutive semesters, they should plan their schedules so they may meet on the same day and at the same time each semester.
 Spiritual Formation is a noncredit, transcripted experience.
-The prerequisite for all required Servant Leadership Internships is SFI01 Spiritual Formation I (Identity).
+The prerequisite for all required internships is SF100 Spiritual Formation.